Snowdrops (Galanthus)

 * I thought I was making up a new jazzy word, and imagined myself an absolute genius for a quick second, too until I did a search and discovered the term is in widespread use.
 And since the mid-nineteenth century no less.
 Am starting to wonder if the galanthogeeks would have me as one of their own regardless of my sincerity and commitment.

-3 Responses to “Snowdrops (Galanthus)
+3 thoughts on “Snowdrops (Galanthus)